Ready to start paying it forward? View and download your FREE copy of Endowments: A Gift That Lasts Forever.View My Free Brochure

 an individual or organization designated to receive benefits or funds under a will or other contract, such as an insurance policy, trust or retirement plan

-"I, [name], of [city, state, ZIP], give, devise and bequeath to University of Maryland Baltimore County [written amount or percentage of the estate or description of property] for its unrestricted use and purpose."
+"I give to University of Maryland Baltimore County, a nonprofit corporation currently located at 1000 Hilltop Circle Baltimore, MD 21250, or its successor thereto, ______________* [written amount or percentage of the estate or description of property] for its unrestricted use and purpose."

 able to be changed or cancelled

 A revocable living trust is set up during your lifetime and can be revoked at any time before death.
 They allow assets held in the trust to pass directly to beneficiaries without probate court proceedings and can also reduce federal estate taxes.

 cannot be changed or cancelled

 tax on gifts generally paid by the person making the gift rather than the recipient

 the original value of an asset, such as stock, before its appreciation or depreciation

 the growth in value of an asset like stock or real estate since the original purchase